 Are gaming laptops good for travel?

-That being said, laptops like the Razer Blade 14 are quite low profile, so there is a mid-ground to be had.
+That said, laptops like the Razer Blade 14 are quite low profile, so there's a mid-ground if you're wanting to game on-the-go.

 Read More: Are gaming laptops worth it?